photoprism/photoprism/docker/examples/cloud/README.txt

 RAW file conversion and automatic image classification using TensorFlow will be disabled on servers with less than 2 GB of physical memory.

-## Using Let's Encrypt as HTTPS certificate resolver ##
+## Using Let's Encrypt HTTPS certificates ##

 By default, a self-signed certificate will be used for HTTPS connections.
 Browsers are going to show a security warning because of that.
 Depending on your settings, they may also refuse connecting at all.

-To get an official, free HTTPS certificate from Let's Encrypt, your server needs a fully  qualified public domain name first, e.g. "photos.yourdomain.com".
+To get an official, free HTTPS certificate from Let's Encrypt, your server needs a fully qualified public domain name, e.g. "photos.yourdomain.com".

-You may add a static DNS entry (on DigitalOcean go to Networking > Domains), or use a Dynamic DNS service of your choice.
+You may add a static DNS entry (on DigitalOcean go to Networking > Domains) for this, or use a Dynamic DNS service of your choice.

 Once your server has a public domain name, please disable the self-signed certificate and enable domain based routing in docker-compose.yml and traefik.yaml (see inline instructions in !!
 UPPERCASE !!):

   ssh root@<YOUR SERVER IP>
+  cd /opt/photoprism
-  nano /opt/photoprism/docker-compose.yml
+  nano docker-compose.yml
-  nano /opt/photoprism/traefik.yaml
+  nano traefik.yaml

 Then restart services in a terminal for the changes to take effect: